act-rules/act-rules.github.io/_rules/video-alternative-for-visual-c5a4ea.md

 ---
 id: c5a4ea
-name: `video` element visual content has accessible alternative
+name: '`video` element visual content has accessible alternative'
 rule_type: composite
 description: |
   This rule checks that `video` elements with audio have an alternative for the video content as audio or as text.